SEDTalks! is an educational and skills-building training and workshop series for graduate students in McGill's Faculty of Engineering.

 - You have, or can obtain after your submission, a Letter of Support (email acceptable) from your Supervisor or Advisor to participate

-- You have a brief description of your work, either in writing or in video form, that answers these questions:
+- You have a brief description of your work that answers these questions:

 - Why is your research important to the science or practice of engineering and design, and how is it related to sustainability?

-- Why is your research important to the public?
+- Why is your research important to the general public?

 - Why is your research important to the academic and/or policymaker and/or professional community (industry, government, researchers, etc.)?

-Have your CV and a written description of your submission ready.
+Have a written description of your submission ready.
 Please note that you cannot save your application for later.